Message from the Chair

 Location & Facilities

-Located in Burlington, the University of Vermont and teaching hospital partner Fletcher Allen Health Care serve as Vermont’s academic medical center.
-The Department of Obstetrics, Gynecology and Reproductive Sciences is located at Smith 410, MCHV Campus, 111 Colchester Avenue, Burlington, VT, 05401.
+Located in Burlington, the University of Vermont and teaching hospital partner The University of Vermont Medical Center serve as Vermont’s academic medical center.
+The Department of Obstetrics, Gynecology and Reproductive Sciences is located at Smith 410, Main Campus, 111 Colchester Avenue, Burlington, VT 05401.

-Clinical research is conducted at the Office of Clinical Trials in the Degoesbriand Unit of FAHC, as well as in the General Clinical Research Center (GCRC) located in the Baird wing of the main hospital.
+Clinical research is conducted at the Office of Clinical Trials in the Degoesbriand Unit of The University of Vermont Medical Center, as well as in the General Clinical Research Center (GCRC) located in the Baird wing of the main hospital.
 Basic science research is carried out in the medical school at the Given Health Science Complex which houses laboratories and offices in approximately 4,000 square feet of space.